Polyethylene glycol 3350 (By mouth)

 Polyethylene Glycol (pol-ee-ETH-i-leen GLYE-kol)

-Equate ClearLax, GaviLAX, Gialax, Good Neighbor Pharmacy Clear Lax, Good Sense ClearLax, Health Mart Clearlax, Healthylax Polyethylene Glycol 3350, Laxative, Leader ClearLax, MiraLAX, PCP 100, Poly-Prep, Purelax, Sunmark Clearmax, TopCare ClearLaxThere may be other brand names for this medicine.
+Equate ClearLax, GaviLAX, Gavilax, Good Neighbor Pharmacy Clear Lax, Good Sense ClearLax, Health Mart Clearlax, Healthylax Polyethylene Glycol 3350, Leader ClearLax, MiraLAX, Purelax, Quality Choice Natura-Lax, Sunmark Clearlax, TopCare ClearLaxThere may be other brand names for this medicine.

 How to Use This Medicine:

-- It may take 2 days or longer for this medicine to help you have a bowel movement.
+- It may take 1 or 3 days for this medicine to help you have a bowel movement.
+Do not use it for more than 7 days unless your doctor has told you to.

 Drugs and Foods to Avoid: